xubingyue/avocadodb/Documentation/DocuBlocks/serverDisableReplicationApplier.md

 option in the applier configuration, but will suppress auto-starting the replication applier just once.

-If the option is set to *true*, ArangoDB will read the applier configuration from the file *REPLICATION-APPLIER-CONFIG* on startup, and use the value of the *autoStart* attribute from this file.
+If the option is set to *true*, AvocadoDB will read the applier configuration from the file *REPLICATION-APPLIER-CONFIG* on startup, and use the value of the *autoStart* attribute from this file.